rohilshah70/trading/README.md

 This is a stock portfolio application that fetches stock data from an external API and displays a list of holdings (stocks invested) to the user.
-The app is built using MVVM architecture to ensure modularity, separation of concerns, and scalability.
+The app is built using MVI architecture to ensure modularity, separation of concerns, and scalability.

 # Requirements
 To run the application, you need the following: